kwokmeli/rrain/README.md

 To add a page whose layout looks like that of the CEMP page, go to Pages and select 'cemp-v1-page' as the template under 'Page Attributes'.
 Content for this page can be manually entered in through the content box provided within 'Edit Page' on Wordpress.

 ### Digital Go Bag Page
 Icons on the left side should be approximately 80px tall (Wordpress will scale oversized images for you).
-To add content, follow the same process as the sub-menu pages above, except make sure to upload images for the icons in the custom fields section.
+To add content, follow the same process as the sub-menu pages above.
+In addition, make sure to upload images for the icons and corresponding links for the Apple/Google play store in the custom fields section.